drug-design/course/docs/chapters/structure-based-design.md

 ### 3D Database Searching

-It is sometimes a challenge to design de novo leads on the basis of an unliganded protein structure alone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/3d-database-searching-83e36576'><i class='fa fa-play' aria-hidden='true'></i></button>It is sometimes a challenge to design de novo leads on the basis of an unliganded protein structure alone.
 In practice the database approach provides an easy way to arrive at leads.
 It consists of a 3D computerized search of a database of synthesized or naturally occurring compounds and testing them in silico.
 In this process each candidate molecule is automatically inserted, oriented and minimized into the active site.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[in silico]: means using silicon-based computer technologies to perform simulations, modeling and experiments